 - EBAA Scientific Session (includes Scientific Symposium and the Cornea and Eye Banking Forum)

 If the applicant has met the requirements to recertify, the only step left is to complete the application and submit payment via the link listed below.
-Note: Only CEBTs expiring December 31, 2020, may submit to the application to recertify in 2020.
+Once you are logged in, select “View My Certifications” from the Certification/CEU dropdown menu.
+Note: Only CEBTs expiring December 31, 2021, may submit to the application to recertify in 2021.

 |Through November 30||December 1 – December 31|